public-transport/hafas-client/docs/writing-a-profile.md

 ## Appendix A: `checksum`, `mic`, `mac`

-As far as I know, there are three different types of authentication used among HAFAS deployments.
+As far as we know, there are three different types of authentication used among HAFAS deployments.

 ### unprotected endpoints